groupautonomous/HPCCUDA/report.md

 * Earl Fernando Panimayam Fernando
 * Anand Hariharan
 * Anoop
+## Introduction

+The goal of the assignment is to implement multi-threading using OpenMP to achieve task and data parallelism.
+OpenMP is an API that provides a simple way for parallelism using threads on a shared memory computers.
+The OpenMP implementation of multi-threading is done by forking from the master thread into set number of slave threads which run concurrently, with the runtime environment allocating them to different processors.
+OpenMP is particularly well-suited for fine grained parallelism and the programmer needs to perform lesser control of execution flow and memory usage than POSIX threads.

 ## Problem Description
 Use posix threads to parallelize the given problem of finding the root of a given polynomial function .
 By using newton's method iteratively for calculating the root to which a certain point in space converges.
 By discritizing these points in the form of a matrix of given dimension with their extreme points having their real and imaginary part ranging from -2 and 2.
 Further use these values in creating a PPM image file for the time taken convergence of these roots and the root to which a certain point converges.